ucsb-teaching-cs/w20-conrad/_lectures/lect01.md

 date: 2019-09-27 15:00:00.00-8:00
 ---

-# Orientation for all TAs and Tutors
+# Orientation for Tutors

-Expectations from TAs and tutors:
+Expectations from tutors:

 * Responsive: As a tutor you will be working with the instructor and the students.
 You are expected to respond to be respond appropriately and in a timely fashion (slack/Piazza/email)
 * Reliabile: This means showing up ON TIME to your scheduled lab hours, keeping up with your commitments and deadlines